ianwijaya/hackazon-iac/README.md

 ```

-Save it to ~/.azure/credentials (it has to be in home directory (~), pls create if it doesn't exist).
+Save it to "~/.azure/credentials" (it has to be in home directory, pls create if it doesn't exist).

 Refer to this for more detail explanation : https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal

 ### Installing